Atry/ReactToBindingHtml.scala/README.md

 These adapters works with React types defined in [Slinky](https://slinky.dev/) by default.
 Other source of React components needs to be converted to Slinky types first.

-- React components defined in [scalajs-react](https://github.com/japgolly/scalajs-react) can be converted into Slinky types via [toSlinky](https://slinky.dev/docs/scalajs-react-interop), then used in Binding.scala apps with the help of adapters from this repository.
+- React components defined in [scalajs-react](https://github.com/japgolly/scalajs-react) can be converted into Slinky types via [toSlinky](https://slinky.dev/docs/scalajs-react-interop), in order to use them in Binding.scala apps with the help of adapters from this repository.
-- React components defined in TypeScript can be converted to Slinky types via [ScalablyTyped](https://scalablytyped.org/) with [Flavour.Slinky](https://scalablytyped.org/docs/flavour), then used in Binding.scala apps with the help of adapters from this repository.
+- React components defined in TypeScript can be converted to Slinky types via [ScalablyTyped](https://scalablytyped.org/) with [Flavour.Slinky](https://scalablytyped.org/docs/flavour), in order to use them in Binding.scala apps with the help of adapters from this repository.

 ## Links